backstage/backstage/.changeset/empty-beers-relax.md

 '@backstage/backend-common': patch
 ---

-This patch adds HarnessURLReader to the available classes.
-It currently only reads single files via Harness codes public repo api.
+This patch adds HarnessURLReader.
+It only supports readUrl for now. readTree and search will be implemented next.